Derek de Solla Price Memorial Medal

 Price award winners

-She is a member of the editorial boards of JASIST, Scientometrics, Journal of Informetrics, PLoS ONE, Online Information Review and Frontiers in Research Metrics and Analytics.
-Her areas of interest include: informetrics, information retrieval, Internet research, information behavior and usability.
-Since 2015 she is academic head of MALMAD, the Israeli Inter-University Center for Digital Information Services.
+She was the Editor-in-Chief and the founder of The Journal of Altmetrics and member of several editorial boards of international journals, among others of JASIST, Scientometrics, Journal of Informetrics, PLoS ONE, Online Information Review and Frontiers in Research Metrics and Analytics and Quantitative Science Studies.
+She was active in the fields of informetrics, information retrieval, internet research, information behavior and usability.
+She was the academic head of MALMAD, the Israeli Inter-University Center for Digital Information Services since 2015.

 Olle Persson (1949- )

 Olle Persson is Professor emeritus in Library and Information Science and was the founder of the Inforsk research group at Umeå University (Sweden) where he teaches Library & Information science.
 He developed the toolbox BibExcel which is broadly used by the bibliometric community.

 Péter Vinkler (Hungary) (1941-)